Ideas in and around BEY

 Livable family-sized suites

-A growing, densifying city can’t rely solely on cookie-cutter one-bedroom units.
-I want to gradually expand the Growing Up Guidelines to encourage more family-sized homes, in line with the family-friendly nature of Beaches–East York.
+A growing, densifying city can't rely solely on cookie-cutter one-bedroom units.
+I want to gradually expand the Growing Up Guidelines to encourage more family-sized homes, in line with the family-friendly character of Beaches–East York.

 Further streamlining the approvals process